priyanshuveb/TokenAirdrop-foundry/README.md

 ```bash
 make interact-airdrop-sepolia
 ```
-Note: You can change the parameters in the makefile accordingly to interract with different functions
+Note: You can change the parameters in the makefile accordingly to interact with different functions

 ## Estimate Gas